One More Sleep: United Kingdom

+International

 For the week ending 7 December 2013, "One More Sleep" debuted at number 31 on the South Korea International Singles Charts, with first week sales of 4,266 copies.
 In the United States, the song debuted at number 16 on the Billboard Adult Contemporary chart on 9 December.
 It rose one position to number 15 in its second week, and to number 10 in its third week.
 It peaked at number 23 on the US Holiday Digital Songs chart.
 In Ireland, "One More Sleep" peaked at number 19.
-"One More Sleep" is ranked as the ninth most played Christmas song on radio in the UK in 2013.

-"One More Sleep" entered the UK Top 40 again at number 36 in December 2017.
-It then reached number 19 the week later, marking its first top 20 entry since December 2013.
-In 2018, the song peaked at number 8, making its way back to the UK top 10.
-In December 2019, the song reached number 15 in the UK.
-In 2020, the song re-entered the top 40 at number 33, the song climbed within the UK top 20, peaking at number 18.

-As of 03 December 2021 "One More Sleep" surpassed sales of 1,000,000 copies in the UK.
-On 31st December 2021, the song charted at number 20 in the UK, also charting at number 30 on the Irish Singles Chart.
-In 2022, the song charted at number 25 in the UK.

-As of 2023, One More Sleep is certified double platinum in the UK, and is the 4th biggest Christmas song of the 21st century, having sold over 1.46 million units in the UK.
-In December 2023, One More Sleep charted at 29, spending its 44th week on the UK singles chart.
-In 2024, One More Sleep was recognised as the most played modern Christmas song of the 21st century.

 Music video

 The official music video for "One More Sleep" was uploaded to Leona's official VEVO account on 30 November 2013.
 Lewis's boyfriend Dennis Jauch appears in the video.
 Lewis said the video "came from an idea we did a little while ago where a camera crew came into the studio and shot me and my friend just kinda messing around and just in the studio being me".
 Michael Cragg from The Guardian wrote that it does not matter what happens in the music video, as he believes that no Christmas single has ever had a good video.
 However, he further wrote that Lewis had "ripped off" Wham!'s music video for "Last Christmas".